How New IPC is Different from Old IPC?

 The Bharatiya Nyaya Sanhita has 358 sections and 20 chapters, while the Indian Penal Code has 511 sections and 23 chapters.
 175 sections were changed, 8 new sections were added, and 22 sections were removed.

 The BNS has fewer provisions than the IPC and aims to be clearer and more consistent.
 It focuses on current issues, like crimes against women, children, and the state.
-It even introduces community service as a form of punishment, showing a move towards rehabilitation and involving the community.
+It even introduces community service as a form of punishment, showing a move towards rehabilitation.

 Here is the list of newly introduced sections in BNS:-